AdobeDocs/analytics-platform.en/help/admin/cja-access-control.md

 Product Admins have permissions to complete most tasks within Customer Journey Analytics.

-Product admins are granted the following permissions by default:
+Product admins are granted the necessary permissions to perform the following tasks by default:

 * Create, update, and delete data views
 * Update and delete projects, filters, calculated metrics, audiences, annotations, or filters created by other users